-The unit will now lock to GPS (Red LED D1 is blinking when satellites are being received) and will indicate proper lock when the Green LED D1 goes on.
-Once the green LED D1 is on, the unit will output 10MHz and 100MHz with significantly better than 1ppb frequency accuracy.
+The unit will now lock to GPS (Red LED D1 is blinking when satellites are being received) and will indicate proper lock and no events pending when the Green LED D1 goes on.
+Once the green LED D1 is on, the unit will output 10MHz with significantly better than 1ppb frequency accuracy.